SpeedyCraftah/flight-generator/README.md

 - Estimate durations are calculated by taking into account realistic parameters and differentiates between perceived airspeed vs actual airspeed (depending on altitude).

 ## Screenshots

+## Footnotes
+I created this back when me and my friend played a lot of Microsoft Flight Simulator 2020 (and FSX), and wanted a good tool that randomly generates flights based on a bunch of different parameters and requirements, when a lot of the existing tools were either inaccurate or did not allow any configuration.
+I figured now this would be a good addition to the open source community.